 Sometimes you'll need treatment to remove the abnormal cells.

 Treatment for abnormal cervical cells will not affect your chances of getting pregnant.
-But there is a small risk that you may be at increased risk of a miscarriage or that your baby is born prematurely.
+But you may have more of a risk of a miscarriage or that your baby is born prematurely.
+This is because treatments that remove small amounts of your cervix can make the neck of the womb weaker.

-Tell your doctor or obstetrician (a doctor who delivers babies) about your treatment at the colposcopy clinic if you:
+Tell your doctor or obstetrician (a doctor who delivers babies) about any treatment you had at the colposcopy clinic if you:

 - are pregnant